horiz31/h31video/README.md

 # Simple Video Service for H31, PixC4-Pi

 This is a very simple video streaming service built for the PixC4-Pi.
-It a singled MIPI or usb camera input.
+It supports a single MIPI or usb camera input.
+No video switching etc. is used.

 Todo add the following into the provision script
 START TODO